Hydra-Chain/hydragon-nodee/README.md

 ### Command Line Interface

-Here are the HydraChain node CLI commands that currently can be used:
+Here are the Hydra Chain node CLI commands that currently can be used:

 - Usage: